ncnetworkcloud/globomantics_k8s/README.md

   - Continuous Deployment (CD) to AWS Elastic Kubernetes Service (EKS)

 ## Source code
-All sourec code, including tests, are including in the `src/` directory.
+All source code, including tests, are including in the `src/` directory.
 The key files in that directory are described below.
   * `database.py`: Defines the `Database` class which provides a simple interface to the SQL database included with the app.
 This can be a